Swiss Chard with Brown Rice

 How to cook Swiss Chard with Brown Rice

-In a heavy bottom pot, heat wild sesame oil or sesame oil over medium heat and saute chopped Swiss chard until soft.
+4. Cook Swiss chard: In a heavy bottom pot, heat sesame oil over medium heat and saute chopped Swiss chard until soft.
+They will reduce in half the volume very soon.

-Add rice and saute for 2 more minutes.
+5. Add rice and simmer: Add rice and saute for 2 more minutes.
 Then add the stock.
 Boil, close the lid, and simmer for 15-20 minutes over low heat.
 Then remove from the heat and let it sit so the remaining heat in the pot do the rest.

 Need more detailed instructions on this part?
 Look at my post of How to cook rice on the stove.